 Collecting all the pieces for your mood board

 Now you know where to look but you also need to know what to look for.
 In all the places mentioned above, you can search for images using your brand words and words that describe your style.
 Add your colors to the search term to get more refined results.
 Other words you can add to your search are the elements you want to add to your brand style.
 These could be:

 Patterns, shapes, illustrations, icons, lettering, texture, fabrics, fonts, typography, graphics and more.

-Let’s take a look at how you can proceed your search on Pinterest.
-If you type in one of your brand words or your color e.g., Pinterest will give you multiple suggestions on how you can refine your search.
+Let’s take a look at how you can proceed with your search on Pinterest.
+If you type in one of your brand words or your color e.g., you’ll get multiple suggestions on how you can refine your search.

 When you find a pin you like, they also suggest other pins you might be interested in.

 It’s time to weed out all your images to come up with a selection that truly fits your brand and can go on to your actual mood board.
 Take a look at every image you’ve selected.
 What in this image sparked your interest?
 Does it align with your brand style?
 About 5 images should be on your mood board + a pattern or lettering if you like and think it fits.
 Find an overall theme in your images and look for elements that show up repeatedly.

 You can create your mood board with the software you like.
 I personally prefer Adobe Illustrator or Photoshop.
 If you don’t want to create one from scratch you can get templates on Creative Market.
 Choose the layout you prefer for your board.
 If it’s a grid or more some kind of a collage, it’s totally up to you.
 Then you can start adding your images.
 You will realize that sometimes you only see if an image is a good fit if you line them all up next to each other on your board.
 Don’t hesitate to rearrange and change out images until you’re satisfied with the outcome.
 Use images of different shapes and sizes or cut them if necessary.